rileyhales/saber-hbc/README.md

 # Regional Bias Correction of Large Hydrological Models
+This repository contains Python code which can be used to calibrate biased, non-gridded hydrologic models.
+Most of the code in this repository will work on any model's results.
+The data preprocessing and automated calibration functions are programmed to expect data following the GEOGloWS ECMWF Streamflow Service's structure and format.

 ## Theory
 Basins and streams will be used interchangeably to refer to the specific stream subunit.